EricSchles/book_tools/intro.md

 Build the system I pitched to OAG - easy
 Finding patterns with disparate data
-* bringing together closed and open data to build systems Three example systems in this chapter
+* bringing together closed and open data to build systems

+Three example systems in this chapter Investa_gator/alert system

+twilio system
+ - setting up a hotline
+ - diaster recovery/mass text message alerts

+bring together everything in the book to build one giant automated attack system

 ##Introduction